polartar/real_estate/README.md

 Now any component in the project can access the variables by importing the config service:

     import { EnvironmentConfigService } from '../../services/environment/environment-config.service';

     const API_URL = EnvironmentConfigService.getInstance().get('API_URL');

 ## Artisan Scripts

 The application includes a handful of artisan scripts used for everything from clearing stale images to mapping and important listings from a CSV file.

-To see a list of scripts, executve `php artisan list` from the root of the application.
+To see a list of scripts, execute `php artisan list` from the root of the application.
 To execute a script, run `php artisan apt212:scriptname`.

-  apt212:MapNeighborhoods       Maps all apartment listing neighborhoods apt212:clearOldImages         Deletes uploaded images that are unattached after 24hrs apt212:listing_import         Import listings from the old mongodb dump apt212:map_imported_listings  Create csv mapping between original webId and new webId for imported listings apt212:regenerateMarkers      Regenerate map markers for all apartments apt212:setApartmentRates      Sets all apartment rates based on the current month and next available date
+- apt212:MapNeighborhoods       Maps all apartment listing neighborhoods
+- apt212:clearOldImages         Deletes uploaded images that are unattached after 24hrs
+- apt212:listing_import         Import listings from the old mongodb dump
+- apt212:map_imported_listings  Create csv mapping between original webId and new webId for imported listings
+- apt212:regenerateMarkers      Regenerate map markers for all apartments
+- apt212:setApartmentRates      Sets all apartment rates based on the current month and next available date